-SWMETION Name of Addison County Solid Waste Management District SWME Year 1988 Chartered (if applicable) Mission for The Addison County Solid Waste Management District is a union municipal Materials district that exists to cooperatively and comprehensively address the solid waste Management management interests of its member municipalities.
+Name of SWME Addison County Solid Waste Management District Year Chartered (if applicable) 1988 Mission for Sustainable Materials Management The Addison County Solid Waste Management District is a union municipal district that exists to address the solid waste management interests of its member municipalities cooperatively and comprehensively.
 The mission of the District is to: promote waste reduction; maximize diversion of wastes through reuse, recycling, and composting; provide for the disposal of remaining wastes; and seek environmentally sound and cost-effective solutions in all of its programs, services, and facilities.
+Names of Member Town(s) Addison, Bridport, Bristol, Cornwall, Ferrisburgh, Goshen, Leicester, Lincoln, Middlebury, Monkton, New Haven, Orwell, Panton, Ripton, Salisbury, Shoreham, Starksboro, Vergennes, Waltham, Weybridge, Whiting.
+Attach cover page once SWIP has been pre-approved with title and date adopted by SWME.